olitheolix/newton-dynamics/doc/source/installation.rst

 Installation
 ============

-You can build Newton with or without graphical demos.
-For the core library (ie no graphcial demos) you only need a C++ compiler, CMake, a Git client, and the `TinyXML <http://www.grinninglizard.com/tinyxml/>`_ library.
+You can build Newton with- or without graphical demos.
+For the core library (ie no graphical demos) you only need a C++ compiler, CMake, a Git client, and the `TinyXML <http://www.grinninglizard.com/tinyxml/>`_ library.

 The sections below outline the process for the both options.